Please read these rules carefully and if you disagree with them then please do not fish here.

 These rules are final – if you do not agree with them please do not come here to fish.
 If you abuse these rules you will be asked to leave the fishery with no reimbursement.
 Remember the fish’s welfare takes priority at all times.

 - Do not start fishing without informing a senior member of staff.
-We must know at all times when you are fishing to ensure your and the fish’s safety.
+We must know at all times when you are fishing to ensure you and the fish’s safety.
+Fishing times are 7amto 20-00pm for staying guests, 8am to 19-00pm for day tickets.
+Should you be found fishing outside of these times you will immediately be banned from the fishery without a refund.

 - No treble hooks or multi-hook rigs.
 All hooks must be barbless or have the barbs flattened.

-- No wire traces, All hooklinks not provided by us must be shown to us and approved prior to use, and all main line must have tube protection or similar to a minimum of 900mm in length.
+- No wire traces.
+All hook-links not provided by us must be shown to us and approved prior to use, all main line and braid must have tube protection or similar to a minimum of 800mm in length.

 - To avoid deep hooking no free-lined baits are allowed.
 All rods must be used with bite indicators or floats, and all rigs must pull free under light pressure – strictly no fixed rigs allowed.

 - You are welcome to use your own tackle, which will be checked on arrival.
-Minimum 5lbs test curve rods, and large heavy-duty reels spooled with minimum 35lb test mono, or 100lb test braid.
+Minimum 6lbs test curve rods, and large heavy-duty reels spooled with a minimum 280 meters of 35lb test mono, or 80lb test braid.

 - All our fish are checked by our guides prior to release, and they will treat any wounds and inject any species that require this treatment as recommended by the Fisheries Department of Thailand.
 Do not under any circumstances release a fish without our approval.